 Inflammation of the gums is known as gingivitis and caused by an inflammatory response in the tissue of your gums.
 Periodontal disease is another term you may have heard mentioned by your hygienist (as she stabs your gums with the sharp poking tool).
 Periodontal disease is a term that includes gingivitis and then the next step – inflammation of the jaw bone and loose teeth.[ref]

 So what causes gingivitis?
 Lack of brushing and flossing… maybe.
 Smoking, for sure.

 But what if you do regularly brush and floss?
 And what about those people (you know who you are) who don’t brush and floss but have healthy gums?

-This isn’t just about a little bleeding when you brush or floss… Gingivitis is also connected to an increased risk of heart disease.
+This isn’t just about a little bleeding when you brush or floss.
+Gingivitis and the increased risk of heart disease are also connected.
 This connection may be due to increased systemic inflammation.[ref]

 TNF-α (Tumor necrosis factor-alpha) gene:

 TNF-α is an inflammatory cytokine involved in the body’s immune response.
 TNF is important to have in the right amounts.
-It helps the body to destroy cells with aberrant DNA, but too much TNF is implicated in inflammatory diseases such as rheumatoid arthritis.
+It helps the body destroy cells with aberrant DNA, but too much TNF is implicated in inflammatory diseases such as rheumatoid arthritis.
 TNF-α is stimulated by bacterial endotoxin (lipopolysaccharide) as well as other pathogens.
 It is one of the body’s primary mediators in protection against bacteria and viruses.
-Chronically elevated levels of TNF are implicated in a variety of autoimmune diseases.
+Chronically elevated levels of TNF have implications for a variety of autoimmune diseases.

 Check your genetic data for rs1800629 (23andMe v4, v5; AncestryDNA):